rclone/rclone/docs/content/docs.md

 `--delete-before` and will select `--delete-after` instead of `--delete-during`.

-### --track-using-modtime
+### --track-renames-strategy (hash,modtime) ###

-This option changes the matching criteria for `--track-renames` to match by modification time instead of matching by file hash.
+This option changes the matching criteria for `--track-renames` to match by any combination of modtime, hash, size.
+Matchig by size is always enabled no matter what option is selected here.
 This also means that it enables `--track-renames` support for encrypted destinations.
-The source and destination file modification time must be within one millisecond to match.
+If nothing is specified, the default option is matching by hashes.

 ### --delete-(before,during,after) ###